 - Bake about 25-30 min until roasted and may be slightly blackened.
 Cool slightly.

 - At this point you can spoon it over cooked chicken or pasta and add finely shredded fresh basil or what I like to do is to put it in the food processor, add the basil and lightly pulse until desired consistency.
+Add a splash of wine if desired.
 If you like it chunky, then barely pulse it.
 If you want more of a sauce, then process it fully.
-Use within a week or freeze it in small batches for later.
+Use within a week or freeze it in small batches in vacuum sealed bags for later.